Moulberry/AxiomDocumentation/src/builder/intro.md

 The three main keybinds for the Builder Tools are **left-click, right-click** and **middle-click**.

-**Middle-click** has similar a functionality to left and right-click but instead of selecting the corners, middle-click is used to select the faces.
+**Middle-click** has similar functionality to left and right-click, but instead of selecting the corners, middle-click is used to select the faces.

 When working with a selection, useful information such as *offset* and *size* is displayed above the hotbar.